fcooet1/tradobot/README.md

 # tradobot

 Tradobot uses [Bill Wiliams Momentum strategy](https://tradingstrategyguides.com/bill-williams-awesome-oscillator-strategy/#:~:text=The%20Bill%20Williams%20Awesome%20Oscillator,confirming%20the%20price%20action%20shift.) to continuously and automatically trade on Bittrex market platform through their API.
+It can handle multiple instances, so you can run it on different markets simultaneously, as long as the server responce limit is not reached.

 ## Setup